LiemDQ/LiemDQ.github.io/content/posts/oss_success.md

 ![Solver benchmarks](/img/oss_success/solver.png "Solve times of commercial solvers vs. open-source ones.")

-Mathematical optimizers isn't used quite as ubiquitously as a C++ compiler, but they're still ubiquitous in the modern economy.
+Mathematical optimizers isn't used quite as ubiquitously as C++ compilers, but they're still commonplace in the modern economy.
 So why did open-source never take off here?
 [One knowledgeable StackExchange answer](https://or.stackexchange.com/questions/5150/what-are-the-advantages-of-commercial-solvers-like-gurobi-or-xpress-over-open-so) lists the following reasons:

 * Developing these solvers requires very specialized knowledge, and there just aren't enough open-source developers with the necessary skillset.
 * Many optimization problems are computationally intractable in the general case, so good heuristics are needed to generate a solution.
 Working with customers creates institutional knowledge about heuristics are effective for real-world problems.